gu-eresearch/hpcCarpentryLessons/index.md

 </p>
 </details>

-Add a line to import the pandas library to your python script.
+Add the following line of code to import the pandas library to your python script.

 ```python
 # How to read tabular data into python dataframes using the pandas library